RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab2.1_userprofile.md

     sourceStrategy:
       from:
         kind: ImageStreamTag
-        name: openjdk18-openshift:1.8
+        name: java:11
     type: Source
 ...
 ```

-Notice the build uses the base Java builder image you imported.
+Notice the build uses a base Java image to build the application.

 Create the build:
 ```